jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 where <timestamp> is in the format yyyy-mm-dd-HH-MM-SS (year, month, day, hour, minute, second).

+If run more than once, the script will:
+1. Installs packages only on its first run.
+2. Overwrites bash.bashrc and /home/vagrant/.bashrc only on its first run.
+3. Creates /home/vagrant/makahiki_env.sh only on its first run, or unless it is deleted.
+4. [WARNING] Reset the PostgreSQL cluster data directory, which erases all databases on the system.
+This happens each time that the script is run.

 When the script finishes, look at the last few lines of output:
 -------------------------------------------------------------------------------
 Configuration setup results: